andremann/SKG-IF/docs/source/extensions.rst

 In summary, introducing extensions to the SKG-IF framework is a strategic decision to promote inclusivity, community-driven development, and the seamless integration of specialised knowledge representations within a standardised interoperability framework.
 This approach ensures that the SKG-IF remains relevant, robust, and responsive to the evolving needs of scientific research and data management practices.

-**Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, for extra entities capturing community concepts, and for relationships between properties.**

-An extension of the Scientific Knowledge Graph Interoperability Framework (SKG-IF) is motivated by the need to address specific requirements, interests, or challenges encountered within a particular scientific community.
+An extension of the SKG-IF is motivated by the need to address specific requirements, interests, or challenges encountered within a particular scientific community.
 The primary motivations for developing an SKG-IF extension include:

 * **Tailored Solutions:** SKG-IF extensions allow for the customisation and tailoring of the SKG-IF to meet the unique needs and use cases of a specific scientific community.
 By incorporating domain-specific entities, properties, or relationships, the extension can enhance the relevance and applicability of the framework within that community.